-The Final SEIS concluded overall reductions in GHG emissions are dependent upon the 6 assumption that the sole source of natural gas supply to the facility is from British Columbia or 7 Alberta but entering Washington through British Columbia.
+The Final SEIS concluded overall reductions in GHG emissions are dependent upon the assumption that the sole source of natural gas supply to the facility is from British Columbia or Alberta but entering Washington through British Columbia.
 Ex.
 RA-51, p.
-19. The Final SEIS 8 recommended the Order of Approval, if issued, contain a condition that the source of natural gas 9 10 supply to the facility be solely from British Columbia or Alberta, with specific permit terms and 11 conditions specifying how compliance with this requirement would be demonstrated on a continuous basis.
+19. The Final SEIS recommended the Order of Approval, if issued, contain a condition that the source of natural gas supply to the facility be solely from British Columbia or Alberta, with specific permit terms and conditions specifying how compliance with this requirement would be demonstrated on a continuous basis.
 Ex.
 RA-51, p.
-48. This requirement was set as Condition 41 of the Permit 12 13 which requires the natural gas feeding the facility to come through British Columbia to ensure the facility would remain consistent with the LCA's calculation of GHG emissions.
+48. This requirement was set as Condition 41 of the Permit which requires the natural gas feeding the facility to come through British Columbia to ensure the facility would remain consistent with the LCA's calculation of GHG emissions.
 Ex.
-RA-51, 14 pp. 216-218 (SEIS Response to Comments); Van Slyke Testimony at 525-526.
-15 no action alternative; and information regarding the State of Washington's overall GHG 1 2 emissions inventory.
+RA-51, pp. 216-218 (SEIS Response to Comments); Van Slyke Testimony at 525-526.

+The Final SEIS also provided additional information on key aspects of the LCA, including: an explanation of how the amount of LNG produced by PSE would displace marine gas oil (MGO); explaining the displacement relationship created between LNG and MGO; identifying a range of GHG emissions that could be created by PSE's project as compared to the no action alternative; and information regarding the State of Washington's overall GHG 1 2 emissions inventory.
 Ex.
 RA-51, pp. 39-49.
 24. 3 On March 29, 2019, PSCAA finalized the SEIS.
 Ex.
 RA-51, p.
 1. PSCAA issued a draft 4 Permit Approval for public comment in July 2019 and issued the final Permit on December 10, 5 2019.
 Ex.
 RA-132.
 6 1.
 Appellants' Witnesses 7 25.
 8 The Appellants presented five witnesses who testified on the SEPA issues: Dr. Ranajit 9 10 Sahu, a mechanical engineer and expert in environmental and energy issues; Peter Erickson, the 11 Climate Policy Program Director at the Stockholm Environment Institute; Dr. Joseph Pratt, a mechanical engineer and expert in alternative energy technologies; Dr. Thomas Spicer, a 12 13 professor of chemical engineering and expert in dispersion modeling; and Dr. David Layton, an economics professor.
 14 26.
-15 Dr. Sahu has a bachelor's in mechanical engineering from the Indian Institute of 16 Technology, a master's in mechanical and combustion specialization from Caltech, as well as a 17 Ph.D. in combustion from the same.
-Dr. Sahu is currently an independent consultant focusing on 18 air quality requirements for private, public, and non-profit clients.
+15 Dr. Sahu has a bachelor's in mechanical engineering from the Indian Institute of 16 Technology, a master's in mechanical and combustion specialization from Caltech, as well as a 17

+FINDINGS OF FACT, CONCLUSIONS OF LAW AND ORDER ON ISSUES 2a, 2c, 2d, 2e, 2f and 9 air quality requirements for private, public, and non-profit clients.
 Ex.
-APTI-587, pp. 85-86 19 (Sahu Amended Pre-filed Testimony).
-Relating to the SEPA issues, Dr. Sahu provided expert 20 21 testimony that the SEIS underestimated TLNG's emissions of N2O.
+APTI-587, pp. 85-86